-I think a pre-wedding celebration is a great idea especially if your DW is more than 6 months away.
-It’s a great way to have everyone get to know each other a little bit before they have to go on vacation together (which is what they’ll be doing when they travel to your DW).
+I think a pre-wedding celebration is a great idea especially if your destination wedding is more than 6 months away.
+It’s a great way for everyone to mingle and get to know each other a little bit before they have to go on vacation together (which is what they’ll be doing when they travel to your DW).

-I know that the costs of a DW can add up so you can definitely keep it simple.
-A few ideas you could consider are doing an afternoon backyard engagement party, hosting a cocktail hour with hors d’oeuvres.
-There are a lot of fun and inexpensive options.
+I know that the costs of a destination wedding can add up, so you can definitely keep it simple.
+You can host an afternoon backyard engagement party or a cocktail hour with hors-d’oeuvres.
+There are many fun and inexpensive options.

 Everyone you invite to your engagement party (or shower) should also be invited to the destination wedding.
-It would be in poor taste to invite them to the engagement party and not the main event.
-It’s almost a given that everyone who goes to your pre-wedding celebration, will also be expecting an invitation to the wedding.
-And if it never comes…well you could hurt some feelings to say the least.
+It is poor taste to invite someone to the engagement party and not the main event.
+It’s almost a given that everyone who goes to your pre-wedding celebration will also be expecting an invitation to the wedding.
+And if it never comes…well you could hurt some feelings, to say the least.

 On the flip side of that, traditional wedding etiquette says that you don’t have to invite everyone on your wedding list to the engagement party.
 So if you know that your co-worker won’t come to the destination wedding, you don’t have to invite them to the pre-celebration.